 - Phosphate supplements:

-- Phosphate supplements should be given where hypophosphataemia may be anticipated, as in refeeding after anorexia, starvation or alcoholism.
+- Phosphate supplements should be given where hypophosphataemia may be anticipated, as in refeeding after anorexia, starvation or alcohol dependency.

 - Usually oral phosphate is well tolerated although very high doses may cause diarrhoea.

 - Where there is an acute situation or lack of intestinal function, parenteral phosphate may be used but this is much more dangerous and requires monitoring of calcium, phosphate and electrolyte levels every six hours as response is unpredictable.
-It should only used where serum phosphate levels are under 1.5 mmol/L. The risk is severe hypocalcaemia which may be life-threatening, or over-treatment resulting in hyperphosphataemia and hyperkalaemia.
+There is no consensus on the level at which parenteral phosphate should be introduced, but there is universal agreement that it should be introduced when serum phosphate levels are under 0.3 mmol/L. The risk is severe hypocalcaemia which may be life-threatening, or over-treatment resulting in hyperphosphataemia and hyperkalaemia.
 Patients with poor renal function are at higher risk from intravenous treatment.

 - In coeliac disease or Crohn's disease the underlying disease should be treated but vitamin D supplements may be required.

 - Oral phosphate supplements may be beneficial in genetic disorders that lead to urinary phosphate loss although they do not correct the underlying abnormality.
 Monitor blood calcium and phosphate, bone density and growth.